 I'm from Zimbabwe and make multidisciplinary art in New York City.
 I have deep love for a nice cuppa and Arsenal Football Club #goonerforlife.
 Before settling in NY, at different stages I've called Botswana, England and South Africa 'home'.
 And while I'm loving life in NY, my Zimbo roots are what nourish and feed me as a human and artist.
 To quote DJ Stavo in this co-opted Rihanna song- I'm Zimbo Till I Die! 🇿🇼

-Acting Credits: KLII (Walker Arts Center; Redcat; Under the Radar ’23), Mud/Drowning (Mabou Mines), Riddle of the Trilobites (Flint Rep; New Victory Theatre), Red Hills (En Garde Arts), The Sprezzaturameron (BAC), Shoot Don’t Talk (Labapalooza, St Ann’s Warehouse).
+Selected Acting Credits: KLII (Walker Arts Center; Redcat; Under the Radar ’23), Mud/Drowning (Mabou Mines), Riddle of the Trilobites (Flint Rep; New Victory Theatre), Red Hills (En Garde Arts), The Sprezzaturameron (BAC), Shoot Don’t Talk (Labapalooza, St Ann’s Warehouse).
 International: Winter’s Tale (National Arts Festival, SA), The Comeback (HIFA, ZW).
 As a playwright, I've collaborated with The Royal Court Theatre and the British Council (ZW).
 My work has been performed at the Harare International Festival of the Arts (Winner HIFADirect 2011), the Intwasa Festival and the Chimanimani Festival.
-In 2021 I co-directed The Othello Project for Shake on the Lake and more recently premiered my show [sunflower] at Dixon Place in June 2022.
-I am also a 2022/23 New Victory Labworks Artist.
+In 2021 I co-directed The Othello Project for Shake on the Lake and in June 2022 premiered my show [sunflower] at Dixon Place NYC.
+I was fortunate to be a 2022/23 New Victory Labworks Artist.

 WHAT I'M WORKING ON